gadicc/squid-ssl-zero/README.md

   gadicc/squid-ssl-zero
 ```

-All necessary files will be created on first run.
-You can edit them
+All necessary files will be created on first run (if you didn't
-between runs, and during runs (the write will be detected and squid
+provide your own).
+You can edit them between runs, and during
-will be reloaded).
+runs (the write will be detected and squid will be reloaded).

 You can also add
 `-v /usr/local/squid-www:/var/www/localhost/htdocs`